 Next up is one of the oddest and yet most unique Halloween special I remember.
 Halloween Monster Bash.
 How to describe this…

 Starring Rhonda Shear (USA UP!
 All Night), comedian Bobby Kelton, S.D.
 Nemeth (the “I’d buy that for a dollar” guy from Robocop), Bobby Picket (Monster Mash) and John Astin again.
-Another syndication made special released in 1991 this was filled with skits (some funny, some painfully unfunny), redubbed clips of old movies (again, some funny, some painfully unfunny) and a self aware attitude that I personally found enduring.
+Another syndication made special released in 1991 this was filled with skits (some funny, some painfully unfunny), redubbed clips of old movies (again, some funny, some painfully unfunny) and a self aware attitude that I personally found endearing.

 Ever want to hear S.D.
 Nemeth do a white guy rap version of Edgar Allan Poe’s The Raven?
 Here you can.
 Rhonda Shear making fun of Bela Lugosi’s acting is a nice highlight.